ASP.NET Core - Precompiling razor views

 • Gérald Barré

 Improving the startup time of your website is important.
-There are many reasons for a website to take time to get ready: loading lots of dll, loading data, compiling views, etc. In this post, I'll explain how to reduce the startup time by precompiling razor views.
+Websites can be slow to start for many reasons: loading DLLs, loading data, compiling views, and more.
+In this post, I'll explain how to reduce startup time by precompiling Razor views.

-The view precompilation is a build step that generates a DLL from the cshtml.
-Instead of doing the view compilation at runtime the first time you hit a view, the compilation is done at build time.
-This means, the startup time of your website will be reduced.
+View precompilation is a build step that compiles .cshtml files into a DLL.
+Instead of compiling views at runtime the first time they are requested, compilation happens at build time, reducing the startup time of your website.

 #How to enable razor view precompilation